Pearl Izumi Quest Review

 If anything, it could use a little more waistband.
 Like most shorts, it tends to suffer from slippage at the waist, but that's a difficult problem to overcome in shorts-only as a genre.
 If you want to solve that, you'll need to bite the bullet and grab a pair of bib shorts - and expect to shell out a little more cash.

-The last area to look at for the Escape Quest shorts is the leg gripper.
+The last area to look at for the Quest shorts is the leg gripper.
+The updated design covers much more area compared to the previous version.
+It's a good deal more effective.
 They use a good silicone design along their hem that doesn't seem to squeeze or chafe a whole lot.
 You don't see much slippage In our view, they're just fine if you're on a budget and need to get into something.
 If you have the extra cash and can splurge though, you might find some of the higher-end bib shorts to be a better choice.

 Breathability

 The chamois also holds a lot of moisture.
-You don't get it too bad when you're riding, but after you've washed your shorts and they're drying, the pad takes a lot longer to dry, which means there's more time for bacteria to colonize, so be careful.
-Make sure to use anti-bacterials and maybe even sin a little by using a dryer on low heat.
+You don't get it too bad when you're riding, like its predecessor, the Levitate pad also takes a lot longer to dry after washing.
+That means there's more time for bacteria to colonize, so be careful.
+Make sure to use anti-bacterial and maybe even sin a little by using a dryer on low heat.

 Efficiency and Pedal Friendliness